 Column 5 in Table 1 shows variation between laboratories in the percentage of taxa identified in the samples.
-At most seven taxa (and 28% of the total taxa in the sample) were not extracted, lost during sieving or not recognised within the picked material.
-Two laboratories recorded the same number of taxa as Unicomarine prepared within the artificial samples (LB1607 and LB1608).
-Of the eleven remaining participants, nine recorded fewer taxa than Unicomarine Ltd.; two recorded more.
+At most five taxa (and 25% of the total taxa in the sample) were not extracted, lost during sieving or not recognised within the picked material.
+One laboratory recorded the same number of taxa as Thomson Unicomarine prepared within the artificial samples (LB1702).
+All eight remaining participants recorded fewer taxa than Thomson Unicomarine Ltd.

 The simple comparison of numbers of taxa can be misleading as taxa counts are affected by inaccuracies in identification, e.g. 'over splitting' (separating a single taxon incorrectly into multiple taxa).
-For example, one laboratory (LB1608) produced the correct summary number of taxa for the sample but missed a taxon in the residue.
+For example, LB1608 recorded two fewer taxa than circulated in the artificial replicate distributed, but missed/lost a further four taxa in their residue.

 The values presented for the number of taxa not extracted (column 10) represent taxa not recorded or extracted (even if misidentified) elsewhere in the results, i.e. these were taxa completely missed or sieved from the artificial sample by the laboratory.
-Three laboratories (LB1607, LB1621 and LB1635) extracted representatives of all the taxa present in their samples.
-On average laboratories missed two taxa in their residues and in the worst instance six new taxa were missed during the picking stage of this exercise.
+Two laboratories (LB1701 and LB1702) extracted representatives of all the taxa present in their samples.
+On average laboratories missed less than two taxa in their residues and in the worst instance four new taxa were missed during the picking stage of this exercise.